SSWConsulting/SSW.Rules.Content/rules/why-testing-is-important/rule.md

 We want to find out if there are problems that might threaten the value of the software, so that they can be fixed before it reaches the customer.
 * So we need test approaches that focus on us doing this
+* Not just obvious bugs
-* etc
+* etc.

 We have a desire to know if the software we've built is the software we (and, by extension, our customers) wanted.
-* The machines alone can’t provide us with this kind of knowledge.
+* The machines (automation) alone cannot provide us with this kind of knowledge.
-* We can't rely solely on the builders of the software either, as they lack the critical distance from what they've built to find deep and subtle problems with it.
+* We cannot rely solely on the builders of the software either, as they lack the critical distance from what they've built to find deep and subtle problems with it.

 ## create new category - Rules to Better Testing